Persuasion with Large Language Models: A Survey of Empirical Evidence, Study Methodologies, and Ethical Implications: Conclusion and Future Directions

 These ethical concerns underscore the need for robust ethical guidelines and regulatory frameworks.
-Unfortunately, existing ethical guidelines are little known and used, inconsistent, and unenforceable, and current regulatory initiatives appear insufficient to address these challenges.
-The present survey may be read as an encouragement, or perhaps a wake-up call, to address these gaps.
+Unfortunately, existing guidelines are often little known, inconsistent, or unenforceable, and current regulatory initiatives appear insufficient to address the speed of technical advancement.
+Indeed, with multimodal generative AI models capable of generating information in the form of images, audio, video, and going forward immersive experiences, arguably much bigger challenges than those posed by LLM Systems alone are on the horizon.
+The present survey may therefore be read as an encouragement, or perhaps a wake-up call, to address these gaps before these systems are deployed at a societal scale.